-As their names suggest, each of these methods should extract one of the fields of a packet received from the AOL server and return it as a String.
-For example, if currentPack is the packet above, the invocation should produce the String "somebuddy".
+The remaining public methods you define in ths class, getBuddyName, getBuddyStatus, getErrorCode and getMessage, should return Strings as results.
+As their names suggest, each of these methods should extract one of the fields of a packet received from the AOL server.
+Thus, if currentPack is the packet shown above, the invocation currentPack.getBuddyName()

-'''

-currentPack.getBuddyName()

-'''
+should produce the String "somebuddy" while the invocation

+currentPack.getBuddyStatus()